 Manitoba continues to have among the toughest penalties in Canada for driving under the influence of alcohol or drugs.

-Zero blood alcohol concentration restriction - Novice drivers who violate the zero blood alcohol concentration restriction (less than .05) will:
+Drug and alcohol restriction – Novice drivers cannot have drugs or alcohol in their system.
+Anyone who violates this who violate the zero blood alcohol concentration restriction will:

 - receive an immediate 24-hour roadside suspension

 - be required to pay a driver’s licence reinstatement charge

 Receiving a Tiered Administrative Licence Suspension moves a driver down the Driver Safety Rating scale five levels.
 Drivers who receive this suspension may also be subject to a Driver Improvement and Control intervention.
 This could range from a warning letter to a further driver’s licence suspension.
 They would also be required to pay a driver’s licence reinstatement charge.

 Drivers receiving two or more suspensions within a 10-year period are also required to complete an Impaired Driver Assessment at the Addictions Foundation of Manitoba (AFM) at their own expense.